 - Profiling citizen scientists.
 We wanted to raise awareness that, by following accepted protocols, even school children can be scientists.

 Our experts were George Gibbs, an entomologist at Victoria University of Wellington and Jacqui Knight of the Monarch Butterfly New Zealand Trust (MBNZT).
 George reviewed our articles to ensure they were scientifically accurate.
 Jacqui and the MBNZT generously let us tap into their national tagging and transect projects.
-Trust members also provided many of the images used in the articles and PowerPoint displays.
+Trust members also provided many of the images used in the articles and slide show displays.